jpritikin/coach/content/docs/me/psychoactive/cannabis.md

 ### Potentiators (CBD-like)

 - CBD is the classic potentiator.
 CBD opens the emotional spigot around the chest.
 - [H4CBD](https://en.wikipedia.org/wiki/H4-CBD) (hydrogenated CBD) offers the reassurance of CBD, but in an even more delightfully exquisite way.
 CBD is largely obsolete.
 However, consider that H4CBD has a longer duration than CBD which might be good or bad depending on your application.
+H4CBD causes the muchies mostly when it is wearing off during which it feels like regular CBD.
-- CBN (cannabinol) is more grounding and less psychoactive than CBD.
-CBN offers a head high.
+- CBN (cannabinol) is more grounding than CBD.
+CBN offers a relaxing head high.
+Does not cause the munchies.
 - CBG (cannabigerol) is a great potentiator for energy blends.
 However, taken alone, I don't notice any effect from it.
 - CBC (cannabichromene) seems to provide too much emotional stability.
 It's not unpleasant, but blocks the more subtle effects of H4CBD.
 Maybe it has something to offer in other blends?

+#### Head-Heart Axis

+CBN (head) and CBD (heart) are at opposite ends of the relaxing head-heart axis.
+If you combine them 50/50 then they mostly cancel out and you get a remarkably ordinary sensation.

 ## Blends